 Everything you can do independently and has a high impact designation should be done as soon as possible.

 We’ve said that boosting your SEO is an arduous project, and for that reason, you won’t be doing everything at once.
-To get a leg up, find impactful tasks, and complete them to get a boost right away while you’re working on everything else.
+To get a leg up and develop an SEO business plan, find impactful tasks, and complete them to get a boost right away while you’re working on everything else.

 A majority of things you can do to improve your site is free.
 Whether we’re talking about little changes to titles and headlines or changing the source code.
 Most of it you can do and, as such, there’s no cost to it.
 Naturally, if we’re to get into the technical aspect of it all there are bound to be gaps in knowledge for the average user, but those tasks are few and far between, and if you’re persistent you could do them yourself eventually.